Networking – An Introvert’s Perspective

 Working at the Chamber of Commerce, the ability to network is an integral part of any employees’ day-to-day.
 And it is an essential skill for anyone looking to connect with their business community and advance one’s career.

-Truth be told, was one of the scariest aspects of beginning my employment at the Hanover Area Chamber of Commerce.
+Truth be told, this was one of the scariest aspects of beginning my employment at the Hanover Area Chamber of Commerce.
 My name is Katie, and I am the Marketing and Public Relations Manager at the Hanover Chamber.
 I am also a textbook introvert.

 So, how am I making it work when it comes to networking?
 I want to share with you my tips, tricks, and knowledge on how I overcame my fear of putting myself out there at member and community events, and how I am continuing to build professional relationships.